SatelliteQE/broker/README.md

 # Description
-Broker is a tool designed to provide a common interface between one or many services that provision virtual machines.
-It is an abstraction layer that allows you to ignore (most) of the implementation details and just get what you need.
+Broker is a tool designed to provide a common interface between one or many services that provision virtual machines or containers.
+It is an abstraction layer that allows you to ignore most of the implementation details and just get what you need.

 # Installation
 ```